 Dr. Summer is the Director for the Pediatric Residency Elective at Selian Hospital in Arusha, Tanzania.
 This program allows residents to participate in electives at Selian Hospital, allowing trainees the opportunity to develop autonomy in medical decision-making, increase cross-cultural competencies and to learn to work in an area with limited resources.

-With the assistance of Dr. Kenton Holden in the Department of Neurology and Pediatrics and Dr. James McElligott in the Department of Pediatrics, Dr. Summer is developing a pilot telemedicine network in Tegucigalpa, Honduras to facilitate educational exchange and to improve access to primary and specialty pediatric care for underserved populations.
+With the assistance of Dr. Kenton Holden in the Department of Neurology and Pediatrics and Dr. James McElligott in the Department of Pediatrics, Dr. Summer developed a pilot telemedicine network in Tegucigalpa, Honduras to facilitate educational exchange and to improve access to primary and specialty pediatric care for underserved populations.
 The network integrates technologies between rural and urban sites in Honduras with those at the Medical University of South Carolina.

 Tamil Nadu, India

-Miller BS, Spratt EG, HImes JH, Condon D, Summer A, Papa CE, Brady KT.
+- Miller BS, Spratt EG, Himes JH, Condon D, Summer A, Papa CE, Brady KT.
 Growth failure associated with early neglect: pilot comparison of neglected US children and international adoptees.
 J Pediatr Endocrinol Metab, 2015; 28(1-2):111-5.

 - Durón RM, Hesse H, Salavarría N, Summer A, Holden K. Perspectivas de la telemedicine como una alternativa para la atencion en salud en Honduras.
 Innovare, 2016;5(1):49-55.

 - Haston J, Fowler S, Summer A. Giardiasis treatment challenges in a pediatric international adoption clinic.
 Clinical Pediatrics, Jan.
 1, 2017 [Epub ahead of print] PMID: 28056536.